Australian Health Practitioner Regulation Agency - Certifying documents

 You may need to provide certified copies of original documents when you apply for registration, renewal, endorsement or for other purposes.

-A 'certified copy' is one that has been verified as being a true copy of an original document by a person authorised to certify copies of original documents.
+A 'certified copy' is one that has been verified as being a true copy of an original document by someone authorised to certify copies of original documents.
 A list of authorised people can be found at the bottom of this page.

 Documents must be certified in person, they cannot be certified over an audiovisual link (e.g. Zoom or Teams).